tdziurko/reading/README.md

 reading
 =======

-Web page with progress (burn-up charts) of my current readings.
+Web page with progress (burn-down charts) of my current readings.
 Trying to use it as a additional motivation to read more regularly :)